 - 5.2 Funding arrangements for councils have changed significantly in recent years, the revenue support grant has been completely removed for the Council and New Homes Bonus (NHB) legacy payments continue to be phased out with one remaining legacy payment in 2022/23.
 Government undertook a consultation on the future of NHB that concluded on 7 April 2021.
 The outcome of the consultation is still awaited and changes are now expected to be implemented from 2023/24. - 5.3 The provisional settlement for 2022/23 is a one-year settlement.
 DLUHC is still committed to delivering the wider reforms to local government funding and changes are expected to be implemented for 2023/24.
 Therefore, the medium-term position continues to be more difficult to forecast. - 5.4 Government has recognised that councils are now more reliant on council tax and business rates as the main sources of funding.
 A full review of the business rates system was published in October 2021.
 The government announced new support for businesses to help our high streets and town centres evolve and adapt to changing consumer demands ahead of the next revaluation; new support for investment in green technology and property improvements; changes to support more frequent revaluations; a further freeze in the business rates multiplier; and significant investment in the Valuation Office Agency (VOA).
-The government is currently consulting on the technical detail of these proposed changes. - 5.5 In calculating the expected level of funding across all sources, the following assumptions have been made: - a) Minimal use of reserves after 2023/24. - b) NHB to continue on the current basis, with estimated tax base growth of 1.86% in 2023/24, 1.5% in 2024/25 and 1.05% in 2025/26. - c) Nothing has been included for forecast Business Rates surplus or deficit beyond 2023/24 based on the assumption that the equalisation earmarked reserve will accommodate this.
-The 2020/21 forecast deficit of £753k, has been spread over three years as required by Government.
+The government is currently consulting on the technical detail of these proposed changes.

-- d) Receipt of government grants as set out in paragraph 4.26 above. - e) No Council Tax increase beyond 2022/23 as the base case, but an alternative option of the maximum £5 increase for each of the years from 2023/24 to 2025/26 has also been included in Table 8 in paragraph 5.27 below. - f) Tax base growth of 4.31% in 2022/23, 1.86% in 2023/24, 1.50% in 2024/25 and 1.05% in 2025/26, which generates approximately £113k, £92k and £66k more council tax income in each year respectively beyond 2022/23. - g) Due to the impact from Covid being less than anticipated in 2021/22, a surplus of £116k is currently projected for the Collection Fund in 2021/22.
+- 5.5 In calculating the expected level of funding across all sources, the following assumptions have been made: - a) Minimal use of reserves after 2023/24. - b) NHB to continue on the current basis, with estimated tax base growth of 2.35% in 2023/24, 1.84% in 2024/25 and 1.03% in 2025/26. - c) Nothing has been included for forecast Business Rates surplus or deficit beyond 2023/24 based on the assumption that the equalisation earmarked reserve will accommodate this. - d) Receipt of government grants as set out in paragraph 4.27 above. - e) No Council Tax increase every year for the next three years. - f) Tax base growth of 4.47% in 2022/23, 2.35% in 2023/24, 1.84% in 2024/25 and 1.03% in 2025/26, which generates approximately £193k, £126k and £72k more council tax income in each year respectively beyond 2022/23. - g) Due to the impact from Covid being less than anticipated in 2021/22, a surplus of £293k is currently projected for the Collection Fund in 2021/22.
 The way that the Collection Fund operates means that this surplus will be recognised in the Council's budget in 2022/23. - 5.6 Table 3 below shows the forecast funding from 2022/23 to 2025/26.
-Funding decreases by 4% over the 4-year period.
-This is mainly due to the forecast decrease in New Homes Bonus. - 5.7 In 2022/23 the Council will be using 100% of S31 grant and 50% of NHB to achieve a balanced budget.
+Funding decreases by 13.5% over the 4-year period. - 5.7 In 2022/23 the Council will not be using any of its S31 grant or NHB to achieve a balanced budget.